Zihang97/News-Analyzer/README.md

 I, the investigator, want to search based on keywords and sentiments

-I, the investigator, want the system to calculate similarities or correlation between key wor
+I, the investigator, want the system to calculate similarities or correlation between key words

-Provide snapshots and summary of documents

 I, the investigator, want to upload different types of files (CSV, DOC, etc.)